srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     Once you are satisfied, stop the running apps and then close the Terminal pane in both instances of VS Code.
 No not close the Visual Studio Code windows.

     You now have an app sending telemetry from a device, and a back-end app acknowledging receipt of the data.

-This unit covers the monitoring side of our scenario.
-The next step handles the control side - what to do when issues arise with the data.
+In the next Exercise you will begin work on the steps that handle the control side - what to do when issues arise with the data.
 Clearly, there are issues, we're getting temperature and humidity alerts!

 ### Exercise 4: Write Code to Invoke a Direct Method